vv61Zhang/ECE143-Life-expectancy/README.md

 As I (Arda Bati) am working on the structuring of the codes, my name comes up in many of the commits.
 For clarity, our work distribution until now is given below: (subject to change)

-Arda C. Bati
+Arda C. Bati  -
-  Data Cleaning
+  Data Cleaning,
-  Object Oriented structuring of the script based codes.
+  Object Oriented structuring of the script based codes,
   Main function (until now)

-Qingyuan Jin
+Qingyuan Jin  -
-  Principal Component Analysis
+  Principal Component Analysis,
   Data Visualization (details to follow)

-Weinan Li
+Weinan Li  -
-  Map Display
+  Map Display,
-  Linear Regression and Neural Network Model
+  Linear Regression and Neural Network Model,
   Data Visualization (details to follow)

-Wei Zhang
+Wei Zhang  -
   Data Visualization (details to follow)